 The global effort toward delivery of quality education is driven by the United Nation’s Sustainability Development Goals number 4 (SDG 4), that focused on providing inclusive and equal education quality among community worldwide (Filmer et al., 2020).
-The SDG 4 encourage and creates learning environment for the individuals to have lifelong learning opportunities (UNDP, 2023).
+The SDG 4 encourages and creates learning environment for the individuals to have lifelong learning opportunities (UNDP, 2023).
 To achieve this goal, the performance of teachers must be critically addressed, which is generally considered to be the strongest in-school factor affecting the learning outcomes of students.
 The enduring issues of poor student performance, a large number of teacher absentees, and inconsistencies in teaching quality have led to the idea of Performance-Based Incentives (PBI) being implemented by numerous education systems as a method to enhance teacher accountability and educative efficiency (Levitt et al., 2016).
 PBI includes financial and non-financial motivators such as merit pay (payment increase based on performance), bonus payments (lumpsum compensation), and teacher’s recognition (non-financial prizes like praise and advancement) (Mwandagha, 2023).
 According to motivation theories such as two-factor theory by Herzberg and expectancy theory, rewards and performance can influence individual’s behaviour to align with the institutional goals (Makule & Otieno, 2024; Aisa et al., 2024).
 The necessity to create empirical and context-specific evidence beyond the general arguments within the scholarly community regarding the effectiveness of PBI.

 Globally, the Performance-Based Incentives (PBI) has been intensively studied.
 However, there are varieties with the roles that BPI plays in enhancing overall education quality (Nyinamasiko, 2021).
 There are some studies indicated the positive effect of PBI, but there are others that have limited outcome on the role it plays (Lintner, 2024).
 For example, it was found that teachers in high-performing schools like Shanghai, where PBI mechanisms are firmly established, are being research-proposed to be better motivated by non-financial rewards like professional recognition, autonomy, and responsibility rather than financial bonuses (Khalid & Mohammad, 2025).
 This illustrates that effective PBI goes beyond the financial compensation.
 Similarly, the evidence provided by randomised controlled trial in the United States suggests that well-crafted financial incentives may change certain behaviours, including making teachers attend classes more frequently and students be on time, especially among freshmen in high school (Levitt et al., 2016).

 In Africa, teacher motivation and performance have been the core concerns of policies, and PBI has become an area of discussion in a bid to find a solution.
 Various stakeholders and researchers described the significance of monetary compensation to motivate teaching personnel (Malekano, 2018).
 Also, it has been observed that merit payment and fair bonus offered to employees has significant contribution on the overall performance of an organization in Uganda (Aisa et al., 2024; Nyinamasiko, 2021).
-This indicates that for the improving outcome of education sector, first there is need to motivates teachers through performance-based incentives, particularly monetary incentives.
+This indicates that for the improving outcome of education sector, first there is need to motivate teachers through performance-based incentives, particularly monetary incentives.
 Also, a study of Mwandagha (2023) in Kenya explained the uses of performance-based incentives to promote public school performances.
 This shows that there is potential of addressing school performance issues through incentivised motivation, however, there is need for the high contextual implementation strategy (Lintner, 2024).
 For example, there is need to design performance-based incentives by considering the economic environment, cultural factors, and institutional setting which can affect the effectiveness of education strategy introduced.